-Hunter works as a Policy Analyst at the Colorado Children’s Campaign.
-In this role, she supports the Children Campaign’s Vice President of Health Initiatives and other policy staff by assisting in the management of coalitions, maintaining relationships with key stakeholders, conducting relevant data collection and analysis, and coordinating policy advocacy strategies with other Children’s Campaign staff.
+Hunter works as a Senior Policy Analyst at the Colorado Children’s Campaign.
+In this role, she manages coalitions, maintains relationships with key stakeholders, conducts relevant data collection and analysis, and coordinates policy advocacy strategies with other Children’s Campaign staff.
 Before coming to the Children’s Campaign, Hunter served as the Volunteer and Data Specialist for Child Advocates – Denver CASA, interned with the Bell Policy Center, and worked as a research assistant at the University of Denver’s Graduate School of Social Work.
 She has also worked with multiple organizations serving individuals and families experiencing homelessness across Metro Denver.
 She holds a Bachelor of Science in Anthropology from Arizona State University and a Master of Social Work degree from the University of Denver.

 Things You May Not Know:Hometown: Parker, CO